Follow in the footsteps of pugin

 Pugin moved to Ramsgate with his family in 1843 and having acquired land in the town, designed and built The Grange.
 This his family home visible on the West Cliff overlooking the Royal Harbour.
 In his library, he produced much of his finest work.
 The Grange, now owned by The Landmark Trust, has been carefully restored to the glowing vitality it enjoyed in Pugin’s time.
 Guided tours are available by appointment through contacting 01843 596401 between 6-8pm

-Every Wednesday afternoon between 2-4pm The Cartoon Room is open with information on the building, its history and the Pugin family.
-Open weekends in April and September during Heritage Open Days offer you a unique chance to step into the colourful and idiosyncratic world he created for himself and to stay here is both a privilege and an unforgettable experience.
+Every Wednesday between 2-4pm The Cartoon Room is open with information on the building, its history and the Pugin family.
+Guided tours of the ground floor rooms every Wednesday £4 (must be booked).
+Open weekends in May and September during Heritage Open Days offer you a unique chance to step into the colourful and idiosyncratic world he created for himself and to stay here is both a privilege and an unforgettable experience.

 As a Catholic convert, Pugin wanted to design and build a church in Ramsgate with his own funds and in 1845 began St Augustine’s Church.
 Not only did he design the church, but nearly all the fittings too.
 It is here in the Pugin family vault, beneath the Pugin Chantry, that he, his wife Jane and other close members of the family were laid to rest.
-The church currently undergoing a restoration project is open daily between 10am-4pm and manned by volunteers.
-For events and updates on the restoration visit the Friends of St Augustine website www.augustinefriends.co.uk
+The church is open daily between 10am-4pm and manned by volunteers.
+Every Wednesday guided tours 2-4pm.
+For events and information visit www.augustinefriends.co.uk

 Across the road from the Church is St Augustine’s Abbey (The Monastery), Grade I listed, designed by Edward Pugin for the Benedictine Order.
 It was the first Benedictine monastery to be built in England since the Reformation, and a monastery until 2010.
 It is now owned by the Vincentian Congregation from Kerala, India.